 Base and Post Exchanges offer exclusive prices for military communities, tax-free shopping, and the ability to order online via the official AAFES retail shopping site.
-AAFES offers the option to apply for a “Military Star Card” which is a charge card you can use at AAFES sites.
-The Star Card features no annual fee, no late fees, and a variety of special promotions.
+AAFES offers the option to apply for a STAR Card–a charge card you can use at AAFES sites.
+The STAR Card features no annual fee, no late fees, and a variety of special promotions.

 The Defense Commissary Agency is an evolution from the earliest days of American military service when each military branch operated its own commissary.
 Believe it or not, that went on until 1991 when the Defense Commissary Agency was created to streamline and coordinate Commissary operations worldwide.